The $RO(C_4)$ integral homology of a point: Introduction

 where the $\Z/2$'s are obtainable using just the Euler and orientation classes.
 So if we include this group extension into our list of "operations", then the closure of the Euler and orientation classes under said operations is the entire $\underline{\pi}_{\bigstar}^{C_4}(H\underline{\Z})$.
 To be more precise, since we are interested in the homology as a Mackey functor, we shouldn't adjoin a group extension but rather the Mackey functor extensions that induce it.

 At this point, we should mention earlier work by Zeng on this topic. \cite{Zeng} calculates the integer coefficient $RO(C_{p^2})$-graded homology of a point for all primes $p$, using the associated Tate-square diagram as opposed to the cellular chains approach we use here.
-Our results agree with his in the case $p=2$ (modulo notational differences), but we hope this write-up provides a more comprehensive analysis of this case, while also offering a detailed discussion of the subtleties involved in this computation, many of which are relevant in correctly interpreting the results of the computation (c.f. subsection \ref{Subtle}).
+His description for the multiplicative structure is in terms of the connecting homomorphism of certain cofiber sequences, while our description is solely in terms of the Euler and orientation classes.
+Modulo this difference, our results agree with his for the case $p=2$.
+We hope this write-up provides a more comprehensive analysis of this case, while also offering a detailed discussion of the subtleties involved in this computation, many of which are relevant in correctly interpreting the results of the computation (c.f. subsection \ref{Subtle}).